-On the other hand, Light emitting diodes (LEDs) use semiconductors with electron holes that when introduced to low-level voltage release energy as light.
-Before LEDs we ultimately had to find ways of making a light source hotter in order to increase its brightness or lumen output.
-Thanks to LEDs we no longer think of increasing heat, but decreasing heat for better efficiency and lumen output.
+On the other hand, light-emitting diodes (LEDs) use semiconductors with electron holes that when introduced to low-level voltage release energy as light.
+Before LEDs, we ultimately had to find ways of making a light source hotter in order to increase its brightness or lumen output.
+Thanks to LEDs we no longer think of increasing heat, but decreasing heat from LED lights for better efficiency and lumen output.

-Though LEDs do not need to produce heat in order to create light, there is some heat produced in the semiconducting process.
+Though LEDs do not need to produce heat from LED lights in order to create light, there is some heat produced in the semiconducting process.
 The difference is that the heat produced by LEDs is significantly lower than other lighting technology.
 This is why you often hear LEDs being cool to the touch and incandescent and fluorescent lights being hot to the touch.

 Benefits of a cooler light

 LED lights have many benefits, but what benefit do you get from LEDs being cool to the touch?
-When it comes to heating, ventilation, and air conditioning (HVAC), it means a significant reduction in cooling costs during the summer and reduced structural damage caused from ice dams, etc. in the winter.
+When it comes to heating, ventilation, and air conditioning (HVAC), it means a significant reduction in cooling costs during the summer and reduced structural damage caused by ice dams, etc. in the winter.
 It also means no more waiting for your lights to “warm up” or burning your hand as you change out a light bulb… Ouch!
-Cheers to a cooler technology!
+Cheers to cooler technology!

 Shop our LED lights collection to lighten your space!